ethanshen18/olympic-database/README.md

 ### Join

-User can search for the residency of any athletes.
+Users can search for the residency of any athletes.

 ### Aggregation

-User can find the maximum individual medal count from each team.
+Users can find the maximum individual medal count from each team.

 ### Nested Aggregation with Group By

-User can find the average age of the youngest athletes from each team.
+Users can find the average age of the youngest athletes from each team.

 ### Division

-User can find athletes who participate in every competition.
+Users can find athletes who participate in every competition.

 ## Database Connection